-As evidence for your qualifications, you must provide copies of qualification certificates as detailed in your offer letter or CAS statement.
-Details of how to do this will be communicated to you closer to the time.
+As evidence of your qualifications, you must provide copies of qualification certificates as detailed in your offer letter or CAS statement.
+Details of how to do this will be sent to you closer to the time.

-Please note, if you cannot provide proof of your identity by one of these means, you cannot be registered.
-The University reserves the right to exclude any student who is unable to satisfactorily provide proof of qualifications obtained.
+Please note, if you can’t provide proof of your identity by one of these means, you can’t be registered.
+We reserve the right to exclude any student who is unable to satisfactorily provide proof of qualifications obtained.

 If you're transgender and can’t provide documentation that reflects your gender identity, get in touch with email@example.com and we’ll resolve this for you in a confidential and respectful way.